 Logitech M720 Triathlon Multi-Device Wireless Mouse

-This Bluetooth mouse also comes with a USB receiver so you can use it without Bluetooth.
-It runs on a single AA battery that should last a year.
-There are seven buttons that can be programmed using Logitech’s software, as well as the main left and right buttons and scroll wheel.
+This Bluetooth mouse also comes with a USB receiver, so you can use it without Bluetooth.
+It runs on a single AA battery that should last for a year.
+There are seven buttons that can be programmed using Logitech’s software as well as the main left and right buttons and scroll wheel.
 The scroll wheel can be adjusted in the software, too.
 You can pair up to three devices and switch between them with the press of a button.
-Most of importantly of all, it’s very comfortable in the hand and glides over the desk easily.
+Most importantly, it’s very comfortable in hand and glides over the desk easily.

 If you want the ultimate in comfort from a mouse, try Logitech’s MX Vertical, or if you want a mouse pre-programmed for use with creative apps, check out the MX Master, also from Logitech.